 You wouldn’t blindly sign up for a cell phone plan or a car loan without knowing all the details, would you?

-Yet, each and every day, people sign up with a cheap electricity company without fully understanding what it is to which they’ve agreed.
+Yet, every day, people sign up with a cheap electricity company without fully understanding what it is to which they’ve agreed.

-Here’s what you need to know, neat and sweet, about cheap electricity:
+Here’s what you need to know about cheap electricity

 You’re not just paying for the kilowatt-hours.
-Your Retail Electric Provider will also have other fees and charges you’ll be expected to cover, one way or another.
+Your retail electric provider (REP) will also have other fees you’ll be expected to cover, one way or another.
 Your bill might include any or all of the following charges: